Digital Economy Act 2010: Wash-up

-The general election was called on 6 April 2010, which meant that the Digital Economy Act was running out of Parliamentary time, as Parliament was dissolved on 8 April.
+The general election was called on 6 April 2010, which meant that the Digital Economy Bill was running out of parliamentary time, as Parliament was dissolved on 8 April.
 The Digital Economy Bill went into what is called wash-up.
 The wash-up is an accelerated parliamentary process used after general elections have been called to rush unopposed legislation through parliament before dissolution.
 This meant it was not debated at length in the Commons.
-In return for supporting the Digital Economy Bill in the final wash-up vote the Conservatives demanded the removal of Clause 43 which related to orphan works, copyrighted works for which the copyright owner cannot be located, which had been criticised by photographers.
+In return for supporting the Digital Economy Bill in the final wash-up vote the Conservatives demanded the removal of clause 43 which related to orphan works, copyrighted works for which the copyright owner cannot be located, which had been criticised by photographers.
 Other clauses that were removed during wash-up included provisions for the funding of regional news consortia.
 The bill received its second reading in the House of Commons on 6 April 2010.

 There was support for the bill from both the governing Labour party and the opposition Conservatives.
-It passed third reading on 7 April, with Royal Assent granted on 8 April.
-The Act is in force, however the requirements for the sections relating to online piracy (ss.3–18) to have legal effect were never implemented.
+It passed third reading on 7 April, with royal assent granted on 8 April.
+The act is in force, however the requirements for the sections relating to online piracy (ss.3–18) to have legal effect were never implemented.

-Initial controversies arising from the proposed Act
+Initial controversies arising from the proposed act

 Controversial aspects

-Aspects of the proposed Act which were strongly criticised included:
+Aspects of the proposed act which were strongly criticised included: